locke-li/transient.urp/README.md

 [Unity Companion License](https://unity3d.com/legal/licenses/Unity_Companion_License)

 *\*1 Implemented through blit with blending.
-Due to 1. gamma blending 2. premultipled alpha, an ~2.5% error is accumulated when rendering in Gamma space, in Linear space, the error is much smaller.*
+Due to 1. gamma blending 2. premultipled alpha, an ~2.5% error is accumulated when rendering in Gamma space, in Linear space, the error is much smaller.*<br/>
-*\*2 distance shadowmask doesn't work corrrectly in scene view.*
+*\*2 Distance shadowmask doesn't work as expected in scene view.*